 Kate sniffed and wiped a few tears off her cheeks.
 "Okay."

 At long last, he felt her breathing even out and touched her cheek.
 "Hey, Kate."

-"We're going to be really sore if we fall asleep here."
+"We're gonna be really sore if we fall asleep here."

 She looked up at him.
 "We?"

 "If you think I'm leaving you alone tonight, you're wrong."